Teaching English in Taiwan

 - help you find accommodation.

-See online for a more complete list of services available to Canadians abroad.
+See About consular services for a more complete list of services available to Canadians abroad.

 We encourage all Canadian citizens in Taiwan to sign up for the Registration of Canadians Abroad service.
 Registration allows the Government of Canada to contact you in case of an emergency abroad or in Canada.